 Notice how there is no fat?
 This is called a lean dough.
-Lean dough is ideal for loaves of bread and recipes like focaccia, pizza dough, and no knead bread.
+Lean dough is ideal for recipes like focaccia, pizza dough, artisan bread, and no knead bread.
 Breads like dinner rolls and homemade breadsticks, and sweet bread, such as cinnamon rolls, include fat for richness and flavor.

 You can prepare the dough with a mixer or by hand.
 Kneading the dough by hand is imperative.
 Bagel dough is very heavy and dense, which could rattle your mixer too much.
 You’ll only knead for a few minutes and you can watch me do it in the video above.
 After the dough is kneaded, let it rise for 60-90 minutes.
 Punch it down, then divide into 8 sections and shape into bagels.